Efficient computation of minimum-area rectilinear convex hull under rotation and generalizations

-Thus, in $O(n\log n)$ time and $O(n)$ space we can sort the endpoints of the two types of intervals and sweep circularly the table, stopping at the defining rays of the wedges~$W_{{i+1},{i+k}}$ to check if the corresponding $p$ supports the staircase contained on~$\partial(\W^i)$.
+Thus, in $O(n\log n)$ time and $O(n)$ space we can sort the endpoints of the two types of intervals and do a circular sweep of the table, stopping at the defining rays of the wedges~$W_{{i+1},{i+k}}$ to check if the corresponding $p$ supports the staircase contained on~$\partial(\W^i)$.
 This gives the set $\V$ of vertices of $\oh$.
-It just remains to obtain the boundary of $\oh$, for which standard techniques~\cite{preparata_1985} can be used in order to compute the staircases $\partial(\W^i)$ from their supporting points and to join them in $O(n\log n)$ time and $O(n)$ space.
+It remains to obtain the boundary of $\oh$, for which standard techniques~\cite{preparata_1985} can be used in order to compute the staircases $\partial(\W^i)$ from their supporting points and to connect them in $O(n\log n)$ time and $O(n)$ space.
 Hence, we have computed $\oh$ in $O(n\log n)$ time and $O(n)$ space.
-This time complexity is optimal, since given $\oh$ we can compute in linear time $\mathcal{CH}(\mathcal{OH}(P))=\mathcal{CH}(P)$, and it is known that computing the convex hull of a set of $n$ points in the plane has an $\Omega(n\log n)$ time lower bound~\cite{preparata_1985}.
+This time complexity is optimal, since given $\oh$ we can compute $\mathcal{CH}(\mathcal{OH}(P))=\mathcal{CH}(P)$ in linear time, and it is known that computing the convex hull of a set of $n$ points in the plane has an $\Omega(n\log n)$ time lower bound~\cite{preparata_1985}.
 Therefore, we get the following result.

 \begin{theorem} Given a set $\os$ of~$k$ lines such that $\Theta\ge\frac{\pi}{2}$, $\oh$ can be computed in optimal $O(n\log n)$ time and $O(n)$ space. \end{theorem}